datamade/searchable-map-template-carto/README.md

 **Step-by-step instructions**

-1. Add the CartoLib.js file to your project, and in a file of your chosing, instantiate a CartoLib object.
+1. Add the CartoLib.js file to your project, and in a file of your choosing, instantiate a CartoLib object.

   ```
   var exMap = new CartoLib